By John Garvey

 Focusing first on your existing customers, assuming they’re profitable, is less work and often makes customer acquisition easier to boot.
 If you retain customers and create exceptional experiences for them, they’ll also become your best advocates.

 - Promote time-limited offers.
 Harvard professor, best-selling author and persuasion expert Robert Cialdini named scarcity as one of his 6 Principles of Influence.
 In a business setting, one way of harnessing this is time-limited offers.
 Prospects are more likely to act on an email marketing offer, for instance, when it’s time-limited.

 “When our freedom to have something is limited, the item becomes less available, and we experience an increased desire for it,” states Cialdini in the modern classic Influence: The Psychology of Persuasion.
 “However, we rarely recognize that psychological reactance has caused us to want the item more; all we know is that we want it.
 Still, we need to make sense of our desire for the item, so we begin to assign it positive qualities to justify the desire.”

-- Customer surveys.
+- Issue customer surveys.
 As we’ve noted before, for every customer who complains directly, there are about two dozen customers who are quietly dissatisfied with some aspect of your service.
 In addition to identifying areas for improvement, surveys can generate testimonials and keep customers engaged.

 Customer surveys are often focused on identifying problem areas.
 While that’s important if you value repeat business, a Harvard Business Review article, The Power of Positive Surveying, suggests that a more positive slant can improve customer satisfaction and retention.